-Since the advent of surface science, it has been recognized that adsorbates on metal surfaces may acquire a partial charge, which is balanced by a counter-charge on the metal surface.
-This arrangement of charges results in a dipole moment, which modifies the work function of the metal.^{2,3} Prime examples are adsorbed alkali and halide ions, which are well investigated.4-9 Early density functional calculations showed that the counter charge, otherwise known as the image charge, spills over the geometrical metal surface and may even partially surround the adsorbate.
-10 This implies that the dipole moment is influenced not only by the charge transfer to the adsorbate but also by the screening properties of the metal.
+Since the advent of surface science, it has been recognized that adsorbates on metal surfaces may acquire a partial charge, which is balanced by a counter-charge on the metal surface.1 This arrangement of charges results in a dipole moment, which modifies the work function of the metal.^{2,3} Prime examples are adsorbed alkali and halide ions, which are well investigated.^{4-9} Early density functional calculations showed that the counter charge, otherwise known as the image charge, spills over the geometrical metal surface and may even partially surround the adsorbate.10 This implies that the dipole moment is influenced not only by the charge transfer to the adsorbate but also by the screening properties of the metal.

-The same principle applies in electrochemical adsorption processes, 11 where the initial state is usually an ion from the solution, whereas in surface science it is an atom in the gas phase.
+The same principle applies in electrochemical adsorption processes,11 where the initial state is usually an ion from the solution, whereas in surface science it is an atom in the gas phase.
 Despite this difference, the behavior of the adsorbed state remains similar.
 A significant difference in electrosorption, however, is the presence of the solvent, which is usually polar, as in the case of water.
 The dipole moments of the solvent molecules interact with the charge on the adsorbate and may modify or screen it, making electrosorption more complicated.
-Additionally, electrosorption is affected by the electrode potential, generating a measurable current, which led to the concept of electrosorption valency.
-12
+Additionally, electrosorption is affected by the electrode potential, generating a measurable current, which led to the concept of electrosorption valency.12 metallic surface, with well-known configurations at the potential of zero charge (PZC).^{14,15} These configurations influence thermodynamic properties at the interface, driven by both energetic and entropic factors.16

-Adsorbed water molecules also influence the surface charge distribution of bare metal surfaces, predominantly through electronic redistribution, with a small contribution from the orientational dipole of the water molecules.13 The orientation of the water molecules at the interface is specific to each metallic surface, with well-known configurations at the potential of zero charge (PZC).
-14,15 These configurations influence thermodynamic properties at the interface, driven by both energetic and entropic factors.16
+Adsorbed water molecules also influence the surface charge distribution of bare metal surfaces, predominantly through electronic redistribution, with a small contribution from the orientational dipole of the water molecules.13 The orientation of the water molecules at the interface is specific to each

 Electrochemical experiments related to the dipole moment generated by the adsorbate are challenging, and data remain scarce.
 However, not only are the charges on the adsorbates and their screening by the metal and the solvent key factors in understanding electrochemical adsorption, but they also strongly influence on the local reaction conditions for electrocatalytic reactions.
-For instance, halide ions affect hydrogen evolution, and in alkaline solutions, the same reaction as well as CO2 reduction can be catalyzed by cations which are not chemically adsorbed.
-17,18 In particular, the presence of cations can significantly influence the dipole generated at the electrode surface, mainly through charge transfer interactions and solvent reorganization.
-19-2

-Due to their great importance in electrochemistry, there have been countless studies of ions or atoms in the electrical double layer on an electrode surface.
-In recent years, most of this work has been based on DFT. ^{22-25} A significant challenge reported in these studies is the modeling of the solvent.
-Ideally, solvents should be treated at the same atomic level as the surface work function pristine surface [V] $\Delta \phi [V]$ dipole moment [e Å] Bader charge adsorption distance [Å] (3×3) Pt (111) 5.52 2.65 0.91 1.3 2.2 (3×3) Pt (111) + imp solv 5.31 3.14 1.07 1.3 2.6 (3×3) Au (111) 4.91 2.25 0.85 1.3 2.1 (3×3) Au (111) + imp solv 4.70 2.29 0.87 1.7 2.2 $(3\times3)Ag(111)$ 4.17 1.67 0.64 1.1 2.4 (3×3) Ag (111) + imp solv 3.90 2.84 1.09 1.8 2.8
+For instance, halide ions affect hydrogen evolution, and in alkaline solutions, the same reaction as well as CO_2 reduction can be catalyzed by cations which are not chemically adsorbed.^{17,18} In particular, the presence of cations can significantly influence the dipole generated at the electrode surface, mainly through charge transfer interactions and solvent reorganization.19-21 surface work function pristine surface [V] $\Delta \phi$ [V] dipole moment [e Å] Bader charge adsorption distance [Å] (3×3) Pt (111) 5.52 2.65 0.91 1.3 2.2 (3×3) Pt (111) + imp solv 5.31 3.14 1.07 1.3 2.6 (3×3) Au (111) 4.91 2.25 0.85 1.3 2.1 (3×3) Au (111) + imp solv 4.70 2.29 0.87 1.7 2.2 (3×3) Ag (111) 4.17 1.67 0.64 1.1 2.4 (3×3) Ag (111) + imp solv 3.90 2.84 1.09 1.8 2.8